openmrs/openmrs-esm-patient-management/.github/pull_request_template.md

 ## Requirements

-- [ ] This PR has a title that briefly describes the work done, including the ticket number if there is a ticket.
 - [ ] This PR has a title that briefly describes the work done including the ticket number.
 If there is a ticket, make sure your PR title includes a [conventional commit](https://o3-dev.docs.openmrs.org/#/getting_started/contributing?id=your-pr-title-should-indicate-the-type-of-change-it-is) label.
+See existing PR titles for inspiration.
 - [ ] My work conforms to the [**OpenMRS 3.0 Styleguide**](https://om.rs/styleguide) and [**design documentation**](https://zeroheight.com/23a080e38/p/880723-introduction).
 - [ ] I checked for feature overlap with [**existing widgets**](https://om.rs/directory).